Recording a Payment

 To edit a payment:

 Removing a payment will change the invoice status back to Due or Overdue depending on the due date.
+If other partial payments exist, the status will show Partial Payment with the updated remaining balance.

 Frequently Asked Questions

-The invoice status changes to Partial Payment and shows the remaining balance.
+The invoice status changes to Partial Payment and displays the remaining balance at the top of the invoice.
 You can continue recording payments until the full amount is received.
+Each payment is logged separately in the Invoice Activity section.

 What's Next?